GoogleChrome/web.dev/src/site/content/en/blog/optimize-fid/index.md

 By default all JavaScript is render-blocking.
 When the browser encounters a script tag that links to an external JavaScript file, it must pause what it's doing and download, parse, compile, and execute that JavaScript.
-Therefore you should only load the code that's needed for loading the page or responding to user input.
+Therefore you should only load the code that's needed for the page or responding to user input.

 The [Coverage](https://developers.google.com/web/tools/chrome-devtools/coverage) tab in Chrome